 - The serial number dates it as 2002

 - Includes an original period black Gibson case, which is in fine fettle regarding vinyl cloth, handle and catches

-- Condition wise and it is a fairly clean guitar – Sure there is the usual tarnish and fading on the gold plated hardware, mainly on the bridge were you would rest your picking hand – But any grazes or nicks are on the lighter side and only to the top surface of the nitro gloss finish – A little buckle wear on the rear, but again nothing of consequence
+- Condition wise and it is a fairly clean guitar – Sure there is the usual tarnish and fading on the gold plated hardware, mainly on the bridge area, from resting your picking hand – But any grazes or nicks are on the lighter side and only to the top surface of the nitro gloss finish – A little buckle wear on the rear, but again nothing of consequence

 - Frets are clean